YJJfish/jjyouLib/README.md

 ## Structure

-All classes and functions in this library are defined in `jjyou` namespace.
-Currently, the library are header-only.
+The library is header-only.
+All classes and functions are defined in the namespace `jjyou`, with subsequent namespaces same as the folder structure.

 - `cuda`

   For developing programs based on CUDA.

+  - `DeviceArray1D`, `DeviceArray2D`

 - `geo`

   For geometry processing.

+  - `HalfedgeMesh`
+  - `IndexedMesh`

 - `gl`